-Hull’s EDAW office opened in 1979 on “Baltimore Row”, an historic block of Baltimore-style row houses just north of downtown Atlanta.
-Bill Tunnell, who was working down the block with Richard Taylor, FAIA (developer of the Atlanta Stove Works) at Taylor & Williams Architects, had formed a friendship and ad hoc working relationship with Rob Hull, and left T&W to become Hull-Mozley’s first employee.
+Hull’s EDAW office opened in 1979 on “Baltimore Row”, a historic block of Baltimore-style row houses just north of downtown Atlanta.
+Bill Tunnell, who was working down the block with Richard Taylor, FAIA (developer of the Atlanta Stove Works) at Taylor & Williams Architects, had formed a friendship and ad hoc working relationship with Rob Hull and left T&W to become Hull-Mozley’s first employee.

 When it was announced in 1993 that Atlanta would host the 1996 Olympics, Bill, Jerry, and Mack immediately began positioning the firm for a piece of the resulting cascade of sports facility design work that would be required.
 TSA assembled and led design teams that were selected to design the tennis venue at Stone Mountain (with Bill as lead), and the equestrian venue, now known as the Georgia International Horse Park, in Conyers (led by Jerry).
 Ironically, TSA was second runner-up in the selection process for the whitewater canoe venue, on the Ocoee River in Tennessee, which was awarded (much to our dismay!) to a team led by Tom Walsh, then representing the Pickering Firm based in Memphis.
 Tom had moved to Atlanta to pursue Olympic work for Pickering, and quickly made inroads into the Atlanta market, also winning the commission to re-master plan Piedmont Park for the newly-formed Piedmont Park Conservancy.